Huurdersvereniging Zwartewaterwiede

 Management and Supervision of Legal Entities Act

-Information about the Management and Supervision of Legal Entities Act
+Information about the Corporate Governance and Supervision Act

-As of July 1, 2021, the new Act on Management and Supervision of Legal Entities (WBTR) will come into effect, which is intended to improve the management and supervision of associations and foundations.
+The new Corporate Governance and Supervision Act (WBTR) will come into effect on 1 July 2021, and is intended to improve the governance and supervision of associations and foundations.

 What is the WBTR?

-The Management and Supervision of Legal Entities Act (WBTR) is intended to improve management and supervision of associations and foundations.
-Rules have been drawn up about tasks, powers, obligations and liability.
-The government wants the law to prevent mismanagement, irresponsible financial management, self-enrichment, abuse of positions and other undesirable activities from harming associations and foundations.
+The Dutch Corporate Governance and Supervision Act (WBTR) is intended to improve the governance and supervision of associations and foundations.
+It establishes rules regarding duties, powers, obligations, and liability.
+The government aims to use the law to prevent mismanagement, irresponsible financial management, self-enrichment, abuse of position, and other undesirable activities from harming associations and foundations.

-asks to reconsider the role of the board members of the organization and to record the new obligations in the statutes.
-Whether the articles of association need to be adjusted for this depends on how the management and supervision of the board is structured and what the articles of association currently say about this.
-If it is necessary to amend the articles of association, this does not have to be done before 1 July.
-Amendments to the statutes can still be made up to 5 years after the introduction of the WBTR.
-At that time, the Act takes precedence over the own statutes.
+The WBTR (Dutch Association of Chartered Accountants) is requesting a reassessment of the role of the organization's board members and the inclusion of the new obligations in the articles of association.
+Whether the articles of association need to be amended depends on how the board and its supervision are structured and what the articles of association currently contain.
+If the articles of association need to be amended, this does not need to be done before July 1st.
+Amendments to the articles of association can still be made for up to five years after the introduction of the WBTR.
+During that period, the Act will prevail over the organization's own articles of association.

-Most voluntary organizations have a collegial board.
+Most volunteer organizations have a collegial board.
 All board members are and have an equal vote.
-Only in the event of a tie can the chairman have a casting vote.
-This is often already laid down in the statutes.
+Only in the event of a tie does the chairperson have a casting vote.
+This is often already stipulated in the articles of association.

-A director is legally obliged to perform his duties properly.
-If there is improper management and damage occurs, the driver can be held liable for that damage.
-This is not about minor mistakes, but seriously culpable actions.
-The WBTR is very clear: in the event of bankruptcy, directors who are guilty of fraud or other forms of serious neglect of duties can be held jointly and severally liable.
+A director is legally obligated to perform their duties properly.
+If improper management occurs and damages are incurred, the director can be held liable for those damages.
+This does not apply to minor errors, but to seriously culpable conduct.
+The WBTR (Financial Supervision Act) is very clear: in the event of bankruptcy, directors guilty of fraud or other forms of serious negligence can be held jointly and severally liable.

 Directors have an obligation to perform their duties properly and can be held accountable for this.

-1. Interest of the own organization comes first
+1. The interests of the organization itself come first

-In the WBTR, directors and supervisors of associations and foundations are obliged to focus on the interests of the legal person and the organization associated with it when performing their duties.
+The WBTR obliges directors and supervisors of associations and foundations to focus on the interests of the legal entity and the associated organization when fulfilling their duties.

 1. A conflict of interest arrangement

-A director must make decisions in the interest of the organizations at all times.
+A director must at all times decide in the interests of the organizations.

-A board member who has a conflicting or personal interest in a board decision does not participate in the deliberations and decision-making thereon.
-If all directors in an association have a conflict of interest, the decision-making power shifts to the general meeting of the association.
+A board member with a conflicting or personal interest in a board decision will not participate in the deliberations or decision-making process.
+If all board members in an association have a conflicting interest, decision-making authority shifts to the association's general meeting.

-The WBTR provides rules on multiple voting rights for directors of associations and foundations.
-For the association and the foundation it applies that a director cannot cast more votes than the other directors together.
-The limitation of multiple voting rights contributes to the quality of the management of associations and foundations and prevents one director from getting his or her own way.
+The WBTR (Wageningen Act) sets rules for multiple voting rights for directors of associations and foundations.
+For both associations and foundations, a director will no longer be able to cast more votes than all the other directors combined.
+Limiting multiple voting rights contributes to the quality of governance in associations and foundations and prevents a single director from pushing their own agenda.

-The WBTR obliges organizations to include a non-disclosure and impediment arrangement in the statutes.
-Absence occurs when a director ceases to be a director.
-Prevented refers to the situation in which a director is temporarily unable or not allowed to perform his function.
-Such an arrangement is intended to allow the activities of the organizations to continue in the absence of one or more board members.
-It is customary for the other directors to be (temporarily) charged with the management in the absence of one or more directors.
-In the situation where only 1 director is left or all directors are gone, the General Meeting is instructed to appoint a person who manages the organization.
+The WBTR requires organizations to include an absence and impediment provision in their articles of association.
+An absence occurs when a director ceases to be a director.
+Impediment refers to the situation in which a director is temporarily unable or prohibited from performing their duties.
+Such a provision is intended to allow the organization's activities to continue in the absence of one or more board members.
+It is customary for the remaining directors to be (temporarily) responsible for management in the absence of one or more directors.
+In the event that only one director remains or all directors have left, the General Meeting is responsible for appointing a person to manage the organization.

 1. Binding nomination

-When there is only 1 candidate when appointing new directors, this candidate is generally decided as
+When there is only 1 candidate when appointing new directors, it is generally decided to appoint this candidate as

-appoint a driver.
-This binding nature of the nomination can be lifted by the GMM by a 2/3 majority.
+to appoint a director.
+This binding nature of the nomination can be lifted by the General Meeting by a two-thirds majority.

-Under the WBTR, directors of associations have an advisory vote in general meetings.
-In this way, board members can give their views on intended decisions in the GMM, so that this is taken into account.
-If directors do not get or do not have the opportunity to give their advice, the decision can be reversed.
-The same applies to decisions taken outside the GMM.
+Under the WBTR, association directors have an advisory vote at general meetings.
+This allows directors to present their views on proposed decisions at the AGM, ensuring their opinions are taken into account.
+If directors are not given or unable to provide their advice, the decision can be reversed.
+The same applies to decisions taken outside of the AGM.

-The articles of association do not contain any restrictions for our directors.
-All directors are involved in all decisions and can give advice both in the board and in the GMM.
+The articles of association do not impose any restrictions on our directors.
+All directors are involved in all decisions and can provide advice both to the board and at the general meeting.

-Ultimately, all associations (including smaller associations with voluntary board members) will have to deal with the influence of the new law on their work and liability.
-By properly recording agreements and rules, the risk is minimized as much as possible.
+Ultimately, all associations (including smaller ones with volunteer board members) will be impacted by the new law's impact on their work and liability.
+By properly documenting agreements and rules, the risk is minimized.

-That is good for incumbents, but also for future board members.
-Before they say 'yes' to a board position, they will check whether the association complies with the WBTR.
+This is beneficial for both current and future board members.
+Before accepting a board position, they will check whether the association complies with the WBTR.

 What do you need to know as an association?

-The WBTR assumes that every board member always serves the interest of the association.
-If that does not happen and something goes wrong, each board member is personally liable.
-And not just the board member who has not adhered to the rules.
-The board must indicate and record how the association ensures this.
-Because the WBTR not only imposes obligations, but also links sanctions to them, it is therefore important that you as an association can demonstrate that you have arranged everything properly.
+The WBTR assumes that every board member always serves the interests of the association.
+If this doesn't happen and something goes wrong, every board member is personally liable.
+This doesn't just apply to the board member who violated the rules.
+The board must indicate and document how the association will ensure compliance.
+Because the WBTR not only imposes obligations but also imposes sanctions, it's crucial that an association can demonstrate that it has everything in place.
 All board members must be familiar with the new law and its implications for them personally.
-As a board, you have the task of taking all measures so that the association complies with the law.
+As a board, you are responsible for taking all necessary measures to ensure the association complies with the law.

 Source: www.wbtr.nl

-We, the Zwartewaterwiede tenants' association, are currently working on adjusting the house rules with regard to the following components:
+We, the Zwartewaterwiede tenants' association, are currently working on amending the internal regulations regarding the following:

-• Conflict of interest (Interest of own organization comes first)
+• Conflict of interest (Interest of own organization first)

 • Multiple voting rights